obsidiandynamics/socketx/README.md

 Socket.x isn't a WebSocket implementation _per se_.
 It offers a **simple, uniform API** for working with a range of WebSocket client/server implementations - called **providers**, including the industry heavy-weights [Undertow](http://undertow.io/) and [Jetty](https://www.eclipse.org/jetty).
 This gives you the flexibility to adopt a provider that you're most familiar with, particularly if you require certain provider-specific features.

 ## Simplicity
 Having a standard API isn't just for provider portability.
 It gives you a **clean programming model** that isn't influenced by any particular provider and is generally **much easier to work with**.
 Everything's in one convenient place, well-documented and the same set of primitives are reused for both server and client parts of your application.
 By contrast, and we acknowledge the subjectivity of this statement, providers such as Jetty and Undertow, while being outstanding in many key areas, have evolved over numerous releases by a diverse group of contributors.
 As a result, the API is incohesive in parts, can be challenging to learn, difficult to recall and enduring to work with, and varies depending on whether you are building a server or a client.
+Even seemingly simple things, such as configuring SSL, requires a significant amount of reading up on.

 # Getting Started
 ## Get the binaries